Machine assisted translation

 Detention of Olga N. at an anti-war rally

 «My mother was wary of my idea to return to Russia, she tried to explain something, but her arguments did not seem significant to me.
 In Switzerland, I heard that something had happened to Crimea, and I was also surprised that the guys from Ukraine, with whom I studied, suddenly switched to Ukrainian with me.
 But I didn’t pay much attention to this.
 And when I came to Petersburg, I quickly realized that it was hard not to think about politics here.
 Too many things point it out to you.
 Work and administrative processes are crooked, everyone breaks the rules, you can’t do anything by law, and it’s scary to bypass the law.
-And soon, in our university, Associate Professor Sokolov killed and dismembered a graduate student-mistress.
-And I had a nervous breakdown.
+And soon, in our university, Associate Professor Sokolov killed and dismembered a graduate student, who also happened to be his lover.
+And I had a nervous breakdown back then.
 It was impossible to accept the fact that this deranged man openly lived with his graduate student, behaved inadequately, all saw and knew it, but no one even tried to prevent the tragedy.
 This seemingly internal university story affected me a lot.
 And when Navalny was poisoned, I developed a final and definite attitude toward the Russian state as a machine that destroys people».

 At the time, Olga was a member of the Coordinating Council of Young Scientists under the President of the Russian Federation.
 The administration of the faculty asked her to join the council, in an effort to help get some help for the congress in particular.